CNN Editorial Research

 Is said to be semi-illiterate, receiving no formal education beyond third grade.

-Is known for using intricate tunnel systems for both evading authorities and moving the massive quantities of drugs that made the Sinaloa Cartel so powerful.
+Is known for using intricate tunnel systems for both evading authorities and moving massive quantities of drugs.

 Guzmán is perceived by some as a hero, with many narcocorridos, “drug ballads,” that glorify kingpins, written in his honor.

 There have been charges brought against Guzmán in Mexico, as well as federal charges in Arizona, California, Texas, Illinois, New York, Florida and New Hampshire.
 He was convicted on 10 counts related to federal drug offenses in February 2019 after a trial in Brooklyn, New York.

 1960s – Begins planting marijuana with his cousins.